Sharon Watts: Reunion with Phil Mitchell

-As part of Executive Producer Dominic Treadwell-Collins's attempt to modernise EastEnders and to reflect trendy areas in East London like Shoreditch, Sharon and Phil were given a new wine bar in the soap to front in 2014.
+As part of executive producer Dominic Treadwell-Collins' attempt to modernise EastEnders and to reflect trendy areas in east London like Shoreditch, Sharon and Phil were given a new wine bar in the soap to front in 2014.
 Treadwell-Collins said to the Radio Times: "It should feel more like London.
 It's been frozen in aspic for too long.
 Sharon said recently that she's looking to be a landlady.
 As a result, you'll see the edges of Shoreditch creeping into EastEnders.
 It's got to reflect the modern world."
 Treadwell-Collins stated that his aim was not to be too pretentious or "try-hard cool" with Sharon's new bar, but for the bar to be somewhere where viewers would want to visit and something for them to laugh at.

 The reunion storyline leads to increased animosity between Sharon and "her nemesis" Shirley Carter (Linda Henry), Phil's ex-girlfriend who still harboured feelings for him.
 According to Dean, "Sharon is very astute and she knows that deep down for Phil, Shirley meant something to him.
 I doubt she knows too much about it, I don't think she wants to know too much about it, but I definitely think she's wary about it [...]
 She thinks that Shirley is just quite bitter and jealous of her relationship with Phil and that Shirley needs to move on.
 Sharon has always been the love of Phil's life so Shirley needs to get over it.
 That's the undertone."
-Sharon and Shirley's rivalry was satirized in a BBC trailer which aired to coincide with the 2014 FIFA World Cup.
+Sharon and Shirley's rivalry was satirised in a BBC trailer which aired to coincide with the 2014 FIFA World Cup.
 In the trailer, Sharon and Shirley compete with each other by showing off their football skills.